 Civil unrest in Italy

 Italy has been affected by civil unrest in recent times.
 The global financial crisis has been hard on all of Europe, but Italy was one of the worst affected countries.
-Demonstrations and strikes are common.
-Upcoming strikes are generally publicised (in Italian) on the Ministry of Infrastructure and Transport website and expats should monitor the website and plan ahead.
+As such, demonstrations and strikes do occur in Italy.
+Upcoming strikes are generally publicised (in Italian) on the Ministry of Infrastructure and Transport website and expats should monitor the website.

 Basic services in Italy can be affected during periods of unrest, including the availability of fuel and fresh food.
 Air travel, taxi services and public transport are other sectors that are often brought to a standstill by strikes.
-There’s usually no threat to physical safety during these times, but protesters have been known to attack property, cars and the police, and protests and demonstrations should therefore be avoided as a precaution.
+There’s usually no threat to physical safety during these times, but protesters have been known to attack property, cars and the police.
+Protests and demonstrations should, therefore, be avoided as a precaution.

 Road safety in Italy

-The Italians would say they are excellent drivers, but for expats, it is all too easy get hurt on the road.
-The majority of Italian motorists do not stop for pedestrians, no matter where the person is or whether they use a pedestrian crossing or not, so don’t risk it.
+Italians would say they are excellent drivers, but for expats, this might not feel true.
+Many Italian motorists do not stop for pedestrians, no matter where the person is or whether they use a pedestrian crossing or not.

 This warning also applies to cyclists.
-This doesn’t mean expats can’t ride a bike altogether but should remain vigilant.
+This doesn’t mean that expats can’t ride a bike altogether but that they should remain vigilant.
 Wear a reflective jacket and helmet, and stay close to the footpath.

-Avoid driving in Italy’s cities if at all possible.
-The Italians have their own driving style that can appear aggressive and frenetic, and therefore unpredictable, to new arrivals.
-It’s easy to become flustered when people illegally overtake and use their horns too liberally.
-One-way streets and double parking are also common in the cities and only serve to make new drivers more anxious and upset.
+Many expats avoid driving in Italy’s cities if possible.
+Italians have their own driving style that can appear aggressive, and therefore unpredictable, to new arrivals.
+One-way streets and double parking are also common in the cities which serves to heighten a new driver's anxiety.

 Outside of the cities, the only real concerns are speed and overtaking.
-Most Italians treat the speed limit as a loose guideline and the deeper one goes into the countryside, the more impatient the drivers become, so expect to be overtaken often.
+Most Italians treat the speed limit as a loose guideline.
+The deeper one goes into the countryside, the more impatient the drivers become, so expect to be overtaken often.